BallAerospace/COSMOS/_docs/screens.md

 {% endhighlight %}

 ### SPACER
 The SPACER widget inserts a spacer into a layout.
 This can be used to separate or align other widgets.
+For more information about how the widget size policy works please see the [QSizePolicy::Policy](http://doc.qt.io/qt-4.8/qsizepolicy.html#Policy-enum).

 | Parameter | Description | Required |
 |-----------|-------------|----------|